Healthy Homes Assessment Upper Hutt

 Upper Hutt Healthy Homes Compliance Timeframes

-• Insulation of the underfloor and ceiling is a requirement throughout Upper Hutt and New Zealand rental houses where it is reasonably practicable to put in.
+• Insulation of the underfloor and ceiling is compulsory in all Upper Hutt and New Zealand rental homes where it is reasonably practicable to install.

-• Property managers and landlords must keep records to demonstrate compliance with the Healthy Homes Standard that apply or will apply to their rental properties.
+• Property managers and landlords must keep records to demonstrate the conformance to all Healthy Homes Standards that apply or will be applied during the tenancy of their rental properties.

-• Private landlords and property managers are required to make sure their rental properties conform with the Healthy Homes Standard within 90 days of a new, renewed or varied tenant.
+• Property managers and private landlords are required to ensure that their rental properties are in compliance with the Healthy Homes Standard within 90 days of a renewal, new or a change in lease.

-• All boarding houses (except Kainga Ora and registered Community Housing Provider for boarding house tenancies) must meet the Healthy Homes Standard regardless of the time the tenancy began.
+• All the boarding households (except Kainga Ora and Community Housing Providers with registered boarder house tenancies) must comply with the Healthy Homes Standard regardless of the date when the tenancy started.

-• All homes let from Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must comply with the Healthy Homes Standards regardless of when the tenancy began.
+• All houses that are rented out from Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must comply with the Healthy Homes Standards regardless of when the tenancy began.

 Unreasonable Gaps & Holes